IntiToalombo/Machine-Learning/README.md

-## Machine Learning Algorithm implementation
+## Machine Learning Algorithms implementation
 You will find here examples of Machine Learnig Algorithms implementation using python